create3000/x_ite/docs/_posts/components/Geometry3D/ElevationGrid.md

 - Useful for special effects.
 Normal vector computation by 3D graphics hardware is quite fast so adding normals to a scene is typically unnecessary.

+#### Warning

+- *normal* vectors increase file size, typically doubling geometry definitions.

 ### MFFloat [ ] **height** [ ] <small>(-∞,∞)</small>

-Grid array of height vertices with upward direction along +Y axis, with xDimension rows and zDimension columns.
+Grid array of *height* vertices with upward direction along +Y axis, with xDimension rows and zDimension columns.

 #### Hint

-- Height array values are given in row-major order from left to right along X axis, then back to front along Z axis.
+- *height* array values are given in row-major order from left to right along X axis, then back to front along Z axis.

+#### Warning

+- *height* array values are not retained or available at run time since a browser is permitted to condense geometry.

 ## Description